MikeBishop/http-misc-extensions/draft-bishop-httpbis-sni-altsvc.md

 {{!TLS13=I-D.ietf-tls-tls13}}, the server is not afforded such privacy considerations.

+Servers may also have wildcard certificates which do not enumerate specific subdomains, but clients will disclose the first subdomain used on a connection via the SNI extension when establishing the connection.

-{{?SNIEncryption=I-D.ietf-tls-sni-encryption}} discusses some solutions in Section 3, HTTP Co-Tenancy Fronting, but notes both discoverability and server authentication issues with that approach.
+{{?SNIEncryption=I-D.ietf-tls-sni-encryption}} discusses a potential solution to these issues in Section 3, HTTP Co-Tenancy Fronting, but notes both discoverability and server authentication issues with that approach.
 This document provides a mechanism to address both limitations.

 ## Usage